BTS’ Jimin shares health update following recent COVID-19 diagnosis

 “I’m recovering well, and making sure to eat all three meals,” he reassured fans.
 “Please wait for a little while longer, I will recover quickly and go!”

-The dancer and vocalist is so far the fourth member to have tested positive for COVID after RM, Jin and Suga came down with the virus last December.
+The dancer and vocalist is the fourth member of BTS to have tested positive for COVID after RM, Jin and Suga came down with the virus last December.
 In January, Big Hit announced that they had made full recoveries from the coronavirus.

 BTS are currently on an extended period of rest for the first time since 2019 following their four sold-out headline shows at LA’s SoFi Stadium and their appearance at the LA stop of iHeartRadio’s 2021 Jingle Ball Tour.